to268/DotFiles/.local/share/doc/xkb-layouts.md

 Add it to you systems keyboard and restart your computer.

 ```
-sudo cat true-dvorak >> /usr/share/X11/xkb/symbols/us
+cat true-dvorak >> /usr/share/X11/xkb/symbols/us
 ```

-Then you have to update the `sudo vim /usr/share/X11/xkb/rules/evdev.xml` with the following, add it near the other English keyboards
+Then you have to update the file `/usr/share/X11/xkb/rules/evdev.xml` with the following, add it near the other English keyboards

 ```
 <variant>